Moddage/TF2-Gamemode/README.md

-## Unofficial Build Team Fortress 2 Gamemode
+## Unofficial Modified Build of Team Fortress 2 Gamemode
 The Gamemode that allows you to play TF2 in Gmod!
 Now with more stuff! and more Activity!

 ## Installation